Phil10245/splendor_game/README.md

 # Splendor Game

-##a minimalist approach to the famous boardgame.
+## A minimalist approach to the famous boardgame.

 For up to 4 Players on the same computer.
 No Network Multiplayer.